duragpal/Internet-of-Things/README.md

-# Arduino-Coding of all types.
+# Arduino Codes 1st Semester.
 This repository has all the Arduino-Coding.